Anything I should know before using AutoPilot?

 How does AutoPilot work on One-Time Budgets?

 One-Time Budgets have a finite start and end date.
-All campaigns with AutoPilot enabled in a one-time Budget, will be paused on the end date regardless of whether the campaigns spent the target Budget Amount or not.
+All campaigns with AutoPilot enabled in a one-time Budget will be paused on the end date regardless of whether the campaigns spent the target Budget Amount.

-If the campaigns spend the target Budget Amount prior to the end date, AutoPilot will pause campaigns on the date the targeted Budget Amount is reached.
+If the campaigns spend the target Budget Amount before the end date, AutoPilot will pause campaigns on the date the targeted Budget Amount is reached.